dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/development/naming.md

 But also the technical limitation that **Web Components** do not support `PascalCase` made us more confident to use another case style.

-HTML attributes uses `lisp-case`, so we needed something between.
+HTML attributes uses `kebab-case`, so we needed something between.

 The aspect to distinguish between case styles will also make code easier to read and support future code changes and refactoring.